DoctorTag/DoctorTag/README.md

 # Welcome to Doctor's Tag on GitHub

-dTag supports a large variety of open-source projects, including SDKs, components, solutions, and tools, which aim to help developers bring their projects to life.
+dTag supports a large variety of open-source projects, including SDKs, components, solutions, and tools, which aim to help developers bring Bio-sensor projects to life.

 All of Espressif’s official software, relating to the various series of ESP SoCs including ESP32  and ESP8266, are available on this GitHub site.
 To check out all the series of SoCs from Espressif, please visit our [ESP Product Selector](https://products.espressif.com).